 Cyber insurance is mission critical.
 Businesses depend on it to protect themselves.
 Investors expect and demand any risk be mitigated.
 Companies don’t have the privilege of nixing cyber coverage.
 But policy price aside - if you’re relying on your cyber policy to protect your business against cloud outages - it simply won't cut it.

+Cloud downtime insurance doesn't replace your cyber policy.
+It complements it to cover more risk scenarios.
+To provide peripheral protection for your business from today’s tech perils.
 Cyber attacks are impossible to predict and preempt.
 There’s an active arms race between cyber attackers and cyber protectors.
 But businesses don’t need to sacrifice the scope of their coverage.

+Cyber volatility is making risk harder to manage, and companies are paying the price through more expensive policies.
+But when one of your risk variables changes, you can reshuffle things around to redefine your protection and to manage the new risk landscape.
 Cloud downtime Insurance is one way companies can mitigate the risk of business interruptions, regardless of whether the cloud failure is the result of a cyber attack.
 It fills the coverage gap, and protects your business against the damages of digital catastrophes.
 And equally important - it complements the diminishing BI coverage your cyber policy provided in the past.